mariadb-corporation/MaxScale/Documentation/Protocols/NoSQL.md

 nosqlprotocol.user = user_with_privileges_for_creating_a_user
 nosqlprotocol.password = the_users_password
 ```
-At this point `nosqlprotocol.authentication` should be `optional` and
+At this point `nosqlprotocol.authentication_required` and
-`nosqlprotocol.authorization` should be `disabled`.
-However, as those
+`nosqlprotocol.authorization_enabled` should both be `false`.
+However,
-are their default values, they do not have to be specified.
+as those are their default values, they do not have to be specified.

 Start MaxScale and connect to it with the MongoDB® command line client
 ```